Python: numPy“

 usually leads to efficient algorithm implementations.

-When operating on two arrays, NumPy
+When operating on two arrays, NumPy compares their

 shapes element-wise.
 It starts with the trailing (i.e. rightmost)